When a decision is made against you

-You need to do what the Tribunal has ordered by the date or time on the order, or within 48 hours if no date or time is specified.
-The other party (creditor) may contact you directly to arrange for the order to be carried out.
+You need to do what the Tribunal has ordered by the date or time on the order, The other party (creditor) may contact you directly to arrange for the order to be carried out

 If you don't obey the order